joomlapro/cli_assetfix/README.md

 ## Installation

-Only copy to Joomla!
-CLI folder
+Only copy this files to Joomla!
+CLI folder.

 ## Usage